Banquet, 1951

 About Michele Finn Johnson

-Michele Finn Johnson’s work has appeared in Colorado Review, Mid-American Review, Hobart, DIAGRAM, The Adroit Journal, SmokeLong Quarterly, and elsewhere.
-Her work appears in The Best Small Fictions 2019 and has been nominated several times for a Pushcart Prize, Best of the Net, and Best Small Fictions.
-Michele currently serves as Fiction Editor at Split Lip Magazine.
-Follow @m_finn_johnson and michelefinnjohnson.com.
+Michele Finn Johnson’s short fiction collection, Development Times Vary, was the winner of the 2021 Moon City Press Short Fiction Award.
+Her work has appeared in A Public Space, Colorado Review, Mid-American Review, DIAGRAM, SmokeLong Quarterly, and elsewhere.
+Her work was selected for the 2019 Best Small Fictions anthology, won an AWP Intro Journals Award in nonfiction, and has been nominated several times for a Pushcart Prize, Best of the Net, and Best Microfiction.
+Michele lives in Tucson and serves as contributing editor at Split Lip Magazine.
+Find her online at michelefinnjohnson.com and on X at @m_finn_johnson.

 This entry was posted in Uncategorized.
 Bookmark the permalink.